sedelmeyer/cc-pyscript/docs/tutorial.rst

 * Please see `the documentation regarding the Usage and Invocations <https://docs.pytest.org/en/latest/usage.html>`_ of ``python -m pytest``;
 * Additionally, you can see the complete listing of available ``pytest`` arguments in the "help" documentation by running ``pytest -h``.

 Running ``pytest`` will provide a convenient summary as tests are run.
-As an example, your default ``cc-pydata`` test output will look something like this if there are no test failures:
+As an example, your default ``cc-pyscript`` test output will look something like this if there are no test failures:

 .. code-block:: bash